awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 The following command adds two patches as rejected and one patch as approved to an existing patch baseline\.

 **Note**
-For information about accepted formats for lists of approved patches and rejected patches, see [Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.
+For information about accepted formats for lists of approved patches and rejected patches, see [About Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.

 ```
 aws ssm update-patch-baseline --baseline-id pb-0c10e65780EXAMPLE" --rejected-patches "KB2032276" "MS10-048" --approved-patches "KB2124261"